Installing Your Module

 Output and Playback Settings

-The output will output a clock trigger whenever ML:2 is playing.
+The output will output 2 ms clock triggers whenever ML:2 is playing.
 When ML:2 is stopped, the output does not output anything.

 Clock (Always Running)